Rod Stanton Head of School

 Sunday Small 5 Day Preschool Teacher

-Sunday has a B.A. in Liberal Studies from Widener University, an M.Ed. in Education from Cabrini College, and PA Elementary teaching certification.
-She has worked with students in Kindergarten through 6th grade, including teaching in Lower Merion and Tredyffrin–Easttown School Districts and working as an aide in regular and special education classrooms.
-Sunday also spent over 10 years as a nanny for preschool children.
+Sunday has a B.A. in Liberal Studies from Widener University, an M.Ed. in Education from Cabrini College, and PA teaching certification in Elementary Education.
+She has worked for decades with students in a variety of educational settings, from preschool through 6th grade.

 Jill Loeffler 5 Day Preschool Teacher